 Bob Richman will be remembered for his big heart, his modesty, his wit, and his intelligence.

-Bob died on July 30, 2011 at the age of 88.
+Bob died on July 30, 2011, at the age of 88.
 He never expected to live so long.
 Since the males in his family had always died young, he was surprised that he lived into his sixties and astonished that he almost reached 90.
 His longevity was due in part to his love of hiking.
 He would regularly drive to Mount Rainier for a day hike.
-When he had a class he would often walk from his house in Madrona to campus and back again—a long beautiful walk traversing the arboretum.
-These walks in the arboretum were traded for walks in Seward Park when, after retirement, he and Carol switched neighborhoods.
+When he had a class he would often walk from his house in Madrona to campus and back again — a long beautiful walk traversing the arboretum.
+These walks in the arboretum were traded for walks in Seward Park when, after retirement, he and his wife, Carol switched neighborhoods.

 Bob entered our Department in 1961.
 We had snatched him from the University of Oregon, where he had landed after getting his Ph.D. from Harvard.
 Within two years he was, for a quarter, acting chairman; within three he had begun a five-year term as permanent chairman.
 He returned to the chairmanship, for one quarter, yet again in 1971.
 Though he didn't particularly like administrative duties, he performed them well.